jamesseanwright/elemental-entropy/README.md

 ## How to Play

 Simply move the mouse left and right to rotate the shield around the oxygen particle.
-You'll score 10 points for every full and heat particle you deflect.
+You'll score 10 points for every fuel and heat particle you deflect.

 ## Browser Support